tekkatan/portfoliowork/jsprojects/softwaretesting/playwrightcucumber/README.md

 how the technique behind this little device works.
 I wanted to analyse the state transitions of this lamp and which paths it can take to get to the desired “light brightness”.
 First off I’ve made a simple state transition diagram of the lamp.
+- After the test analysis I've chosen JavaScript, Playwright and Cucumber to make the corresponding acceptance tests.

 ### State transition diagram
 ![Figure 1: State transition diagram - Lightswitch](StatetransitionDiagramLS.png "State transition diagram - Lightswitch")